octopus-asorkin/docs/docs/installation/octopus-server-linux-container/octopus-in-ecs.md

 The following sections describe these in more detail by creating an Octopus High Availability cluster with two Octopus Server nodes being served by a load balancer on port `80`.

-:::hint
+:::warning
-The YAML provided in this guide is designed to provide you with a starting point to help you get Octopus Server running in a container in Kubernetes.
-We recommend taking the time to configure your Octopus instance to meet your own organization's requirements.
+The YAML resources provided in this guide are designed to provide you with a starting point to help you get Octopus Server running in a container in ECS, but it won't cover every scenario.
+We recommend taking the time to configure your Octopus instance in ECS to meet your own organization's requirements.
 :::

 ### SQL Server Database {#sql-database}